Optimst-Techfinger/alx-system_engineering-devops/0x00-shell_basics/README.md

--The third Script that changes the WD to user's home directory -The first Script to display current directory in a long format -Th fifth Script to display CD contents include hidden files
+-The third Script that changes the WD to user's home directory -The first Script to display current directory in a long format -Th fifth Script to display CD contents include hidden files -The sixth Script to display CD contents-long format-group ID-hidden files